-Well, That’s The Last Of My DIY Cleaning Hacks!
+That’s The Last Of My Home Cleaning Hacks

-I hope that you were able to glean some “new” knowledge on how to clean without breaking the bank, or your back.
-Those cleaning secrets from generations past are timeless wisdom.
+I hope that you were able to glean some “new” knowledge on how to clean your whole house without breaking the bank, or your back.
+Those random household cleaning tips from generations past are timeless wisdom.

-Here are links to five of my other posts that you’re also going to LOVE:
+Here are links to several of my other posts that you’re also going to LOVE: